rubo77/rsync-homedir-excludes/README.md

     BACKUPDIR=/media/$USER/linuxbackup/home/$USER/
     BACKUPDIR=/media/$USER/USBSTICK/backup/home/$USER/

-    # first specify the “-n” parameter so rsync will simulate its operation:
+    # first specify the "-n" parameter so rsync will simulate its operation.
+You should use this before you start:
     rsync -naP --exclude-from=rsync-homedir-local.txt /home/$USER/ $BACKUPDIR

     # check for permission denied errors in your homedir: